 Packaging can be made of one material or a combination of two or more materials or plastic with other materials (e.g. with paper) – so-called comprehensive packaging.
 Packages made of plastics are characterized by very good physical and chemical properties, which can additionally be modified by the use of various chemical additives.

 The PCC Group offers a range of products that can act as polymer modifiers.
 The POLIkol series is a group of additives used as dispersants, emulsifiers as well as wetting agents.
 They have a positive opinion from the FDA (Food and Drug Administration), which allows their use in the form of indirect food additives.
 Polyoxyethylene glycols, also called PEGs, are characterized by very high solubility in water, low viscosity as well as electrostatic properties.
 The ROKAmer series products can also be used as dispersing and emulsifying additives for the production of modified polymers.
 The ROKAmer products are approved for use as an indirect food additives on the basis of the lists published by the FDA.

-Another group of additives are ROKAnols (LP2023, LP2529, LP27, RZ4P11).
+Another group of additives is ROKAnols (LP2023, LP2529, LP27, RZ4P11).
 These are alkoxylated fatty alcohols used among others as low-foaming agents in the production process of food packaging or materials intended for contact with food.
-These compounds do not contain silicone, and due to their structure they have a low freezing point and provide ease of use in various processes.
-Also lauryl sulfates can be used as indirect food additives and they are also on the list of the American FDA (Food and Drug Administration).
+These compounds do not contain silicone, and due to their structure, they have a low freezing point and provide ease of use in various processes.
+Also, lauryl sulfates can be used as indirect food additives and they are also on the list of the American FDA (Food and Drug Administration).
 It should be remembered that ROSULfan A (Ammonium Lauryl Sulfate) and ROSULfan L (Sodium Lauryl Sulfate) must be used in accordance with the definitions provided by the organization, not exceeding the maximum permitted dose.